-Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you | Photofocus
+Terabytes of data on a budget: Six reasons why this external hard drive setup may be best for you

-Those of us who love photography create a lot of precious image files.
+A lot of image files are precious to us.
 We need to back them up and store them.
 And we need to do so safely so we don’t lose them!

 But they keep accumulating and accumulating and accumulating ….